 One or more of these technologies might already be interfering with your business process flow, giving you a tough time.
-Digital Disruption is an innovation that create obstacles in continuing your business the old way.
+Digital Disruption is an innovation that creates obstacles in continuing your business the old way.
 You have to check for possible digital disruptions and be ready for them before they eat into your profits.
-The article lists top 5 digital disruptions & technologies that have already started to affect businesses.
-While you are at it, do check out the link towards the end of article for assessment of your business’ readiness for digital disruptions.
+The article lists the top 5 digital disruptions & technologies that have already started to affect businesses.
+While you are at it, do check out the link towards the end of the article for an assessment of your business readiness for digital disruptions.

 Going by the above definition, cloud computing is anything off-premises.
-Generally, there are cloud service providers who provide all type of services – backup, storage, software development, business communications – including websites and customized email IDs, data processing, and more.
-All this has affected the businesses who serviced their clients on site.
-The cloud is much mature, bigger and cheaper than these individual entities providing on site services.
-While most of businesses providing on site storage, backup etc. have gone out of businesses, others have evolved into clouds themselves so that they can keep up with the cloud computing disruption.
+Generally, there are cloud service providers who provide all types of services – backup, storage, software development, business communications – including websites and customized email IDs, data processing, and more.
+All this has affected the businesses that serviced their clients on-site.
+The cloud is much mature, bigger, and cheaper than these individual entities providing on-site services.
+While most of the businesses providing on-site storage, backup, etc. have gone out of business, others have evolved into clouds themselves so that they can keep up with the cloud computing disruption.

 Same way, programmers and game developers need not arrange all equipment related to software development, testing, and distribution.
 The cloud, like Azure, provides the perfect platform for software development, testing, and distribution.
 Service providers in this area – who were providing assisting technologies for software development and distribution – had to change their approach to survive in the business sector.

 Another example is Google Apps digital disruption to hosting service providers.
 With Google offering cloud solutions for business communication, hosting service providers are suffering as a majority of businesses moved to these cloud-based offerings for their ease of accessibility and use.
-Google Apps for business not only offer hosting but makes it easy for non-IT admins to maintain email IDs, communications and collaborations etc. at cheaper price.
+Google Apps for business not only offers to host but makes it easy for non-IT admins to maintain email IDs, communications and collaborations, etc. at a cheaper price.

-There are endless possibilities with cloud computing with some or the other startup providing something new frequently, the shape of IT industry has already changed and will keep on changing.
-You will have to check out what are the possibilities, how they can affect you and accordingly, prepare to counter the disruption.
+There are endless possibilities with cloud computing with some of the other startups providing something new frequently, the shape of the IT industry has already changed and will keep on changing.
+You will have to check out what are the possibilities, how they can affect you, and accordingly, prepare to counter the disruption.
 You can also make use of cloud services and become a disruptor instead.

 This is related to smartphones and mobile computing devices that made BYOD (Bring Your Own Device) possible.
 Employees prefer companies that allow a single device for both office and personal use – as long as data is not in danger.